SugarAndCandy/SCPinViewController/README.md

 - Cocoapods
 - Customization

-### Installation
-Add the files to your project manually by dragging the SCPinViewController directory into your Xcode project.

 ### Installation with CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SCPinViewController in your projects.
 See the ["Getting Started" guide for more information].